Kanga-Who/home-assistant/Supervised Install on Debian.md

 Depending on the speed of your internet connection, this could take anywhere from 30 seconds to 20 minutes to complete.
 When finished, you will see the prompt.

 **2.2)** Now the operating system is up to date, you can install Home Assistant Supervised.
 Copy each line of the below commands one at a time and paste them into the Putty window, and press ENTER.
+One of the following commands will execute a shell script as root, and some people may be concerned with the security risk.
+If you would like to read the script for piece of mind, click [HERE](https://raw.githubusercontent.com/Kanga-Who/home-assistant/master/supervised-installer.sh)
 ```
 sudo -i